GoCarrot/teak/ios-12-notifications.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Deliver Prominently means that the notification will show on the Lock Screen, in the Notification Center, and Banners.
 It will also play a sound and badge the app when it arrives.

+In other words, it will work exactly like push notifications have worked before iOS 12.

 This is what the Settings look like for notifications delivered prominently.

 .. image:: images/ios-12-prominent.png